Published on Tuesday 05 March 2019 in Van News

-Leasing a van is a great way for sole traders, limited companies and small businesses to obtain a van without having to make an expensive initial cash outlay.
+Leasing a new van or pickup is a great way for sole traders, limited companies and small businesses to obtain a van without having to make an expensive initial cash outlay.
 It is essentially a long-term agreement that offers a simple and cost-effective choice for company vehicle finance.

 Steps of leasing explained